powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### EnergySource

-A CGMES `EnergySource` is a generic equivalent for an energy supplier, with the injection given using load sign convention.
+An `EnergySource` is a generic equivalent for an energy supplier, with the injection given using load sign convention.

 For each `EnergySource` object in the CGMES model a new PowSyBl `Load` is created, with attributes created as such:
 - `P0`, `Q0` set from `SSH` or `SV` values depending on which are defined.